metablaster/4X-Audio/README.md

-# 4X-Music
+# 4X-Audio

 ## About

 [Unciv](https://github.com/yairm210/Unciv) Audio mod

-Music tracks only, no sound effects!
+For now music tracks only, no sound effects.

 ## Which music tracks are included